Pomax/node-flickrapi/README.md

   photos: [photo objects],
   photo_keys: [photo.id array, sorted on publish date],
   photosets: [set objects],
-  photoset_keys: [set.id array, sorted on publish date],
+  photoset_keys: [set.id array, sorted on creation date],
   collections: [collection objects],
-  collection_keys: [collection.id array, sorted on publish date], }
+  collection_keys: [collection.id array, sorted on title],
+}
 ```

-Note sure what these objects look like? head over to your `./data/ia`
+Not sure what these objects look like? head over to your `./data/ia`
 directory and just open a .json file in your favourite text editor.

 ## On first run